Forex Trading and How It Determines the Dollar's Value

 Why Forex Trading Is So Massive

 Forex volatility is declining, reducing the risk for investors.
 In the late 1990s, volatility was often in the teens.
 It sometimes rose to as high as 20 percent with U.S. dollar versus yen trades.
 Today, volatility is below 10 percent.
-It includes historical volatility, or how much prices went up and down in the past.
+This number takes into account historical volatility, or how much prices went up and down in the past.
 It also includes implied volatility.
 That's how much future prices are expected to vary, as measured by futures options.

 Five, more countries are adopting flexible exchange rates, which allow for natural and gradual movements.
 Fixed exchange rates are more likely to let the pressure build up.
 When market forces overwhelm them in the end, it causes huge swings in exchange rates.
-This is true in particular for emerging market currencies, making them more important global economic players.
-The "BRIC" countries, Brazil, Russia, India and China, seemed impervious to the recession until recent times.
-Forex traders became more involved in their currencies.
-In 2013 though, these countries started to falter, leading to an exodus and fast depreciation of their currencies.
+This is true in particular for emerging market currencies.
+Flexible exchange rates will make them more important global economic players.
+The "BRIC" countries (Brazil, Russia, India, and China) seemed impervious to the recession until recent times, so forex traders became more involved in their currencies.
+In 2013, some of these countries started to falter, leading to an exodus and fast depreciation of their currencies.

 Why the Recession Didn't Reduce Trading

 The BIS was surprised that the recession didn't affect the growth of forex trading as it did for so many other forms of financial investments.
 A BIS survey found that 85 percent of the increase was due to increased trading activity from "other financial institutions."

 Just a few high-frequency traders do most of the trades.
 Many of them work for banks, who are now increasing this area of their business on behalf of the biggest dealers.
 Last but not least is an increase in online trading by retail (or ordinary) investors.
 It has become much easier for all of these groups to trade electronically.